yahav876/Yahav-DevOps/docker-student/web/README.md

 # Make s3 bucket to mount with your docker container using Nginx image.

-to mount s3 bucket we need to install a tool called s3fs sudo apt install s3fs -y
+To mount s3 bucket we need to install a tool called s3fs sudo apt install s3fs -y

 mkdir /mnt/container-mount